 - Then, click on the ‘Advanced’ button given at the bottom of the pane.

 - ‘Advanced’ pop-up appears.

 - Press ‘Ctrl + F’ to search the dynamic value.
-You can see a search bar appear at the bottom with ‘Find’, ‘next’, ‘previous’, ‘Match case’ and ‘Highlight’ option.
+You can see a search bar appear at the bottom with ‘Find’, ‘next’, ‘previous’, ‘Match case’ and ‘Highlight’ options.

-- Type the text or dynamic value, NeoLoad will find and highlight the value in the blue background.
-You can search more occurrence of the value by pressing ‘next’ button.
-Use ‘Match case’ and ‘Highlight’ option as per your convenience.
+- Type the text or dynamic value, and NeoLoad will find and highlight the value in the blue background.
+You can search for more occurrences of the value by pressing the ‘next’ button.
+Use the ‘Match case’ and ‘Highlight’ options as per your convenience.

 - Select the left and right boundary text along with the dynamic value so that you can implement the search logic.
 The selected string must be unique so that dynamic value can be identified easily.
 Refer to the below screenshot in which the selected string is viewCategoty=&categoryId=BIRDS”.
 Here, ‘viewCategoty=&categoryId=’ will be considered as a Left Boundary and ” (double quote) will be considered as a Right Boundary.

 - Copy the selected string.